While the summer of 2021 was a relatively good season in many regions, lockdowns and restrictions are back or on the horizon in many countries now.

 As you’re checking your results against these KPIs, you’ll see which deals do best.
 Is it possible to raise their price?
 Could you set up another similar offer as an alternative?

 Next, look at the offers which aren’t performing so well.
-What can you do to make them more appealing?
+Follow an upselling technique to make them more appealing.
 Maybe you need to increase the deal’s perceived value or make the description more attractive.
 Try various price points, adjust the copy, and the deal itself.
 Keep an eye on the outcome and stick with what works best.

 “Our closest hotel to the beach is the property in Heathrow because you can fly somewhere,” Val Warden from Splendid Hospitality said while talking about Covid-era travel trends.